aravila/aravila.github.com/_posts/2016-03-10-dogsvscats1.markdown

 ---
 layout: post
-title:  "Dogs vs cats - First attempt!"
+title:  "Dogs vs cats - First attempt"
 date:   2016-03-09 22:22:56 -0500
 categories: jekyll update
 ---
-Project follow-up...

 I’m working on dogs vs cats project.
 I’m using a convolutional net as expected and at this point I am dealing with the following runtime error: